 – complete with Permit Number and Description of work permitted.

-o Confirmation of Inspection completion from Town of Sussex may be in the form of an email to the homeowner from the Town’s Building Inspector.
+o Confirmation of Inspection completion from Sussex may be in the form of an email to the homeowner from the town’s Building Inspector.

 o Written proof from contractor indicating that sump pump is not required / advised (and why) when the backwater valve is only being installed.